-We look forward to your visit!
+We look forward to seeing you!

 UC is Smoke-Free

-Advice for Your Device:
+Advice for Your Device

 If you wish to record or photograph a formal performance or presentation of the Arts Division, please get written permission from the venue manager in advance.